Land use - communication sites

 The following persons and groups are eligible to seek tenures under the Communication Sites Program:

-- corporations registered in British Columbia or incorporated under the laws of Canada; and
+- corporations registered in British Columbia or incorporated under the laws of Canada

 Crown land for communication sites is usually available for a 30-year term through the following tenure options:

-- Land Act Transfers are the typical way for a non-government user, unable to find an alternate site, to obtain use of a reserved site by consent of the government agency holding the reserve.
-The agency receiving the transfer of administration assumes the responsibility for management of the site, including collecting rents under the Communication Sites Policy (PDF).
+- Land Act Transfers are the typical way for a non-government user to obtain use of a reserved site by consent of the government agency holding the reserve.
+Users use this method when they are unable to find an alternate site.
+The agency receiving the transfer of administration assumes the responsibility for management of the site, including collecting rents under the Communication Sites Policy (PDF, 172KB)

 Sharing of established communication sites is encouraged to maximize the efficient use of Crown land in British Columbia.